Contact your own helpdesk

 - The extent of the fault cannot be ascertained, and it may have an impact on other operators in addition to the service provider.

-The technical support of Kanta services provides a 24-hour service to the support organisations of service providers and system suppliers, to citizens using My Kanta Pages and encountering technical problems, and the users of the Kelain service.
+Kela’s technical support provides a 24-hour service to the support organisations of service providers and system suppliers, to citizens using My Kanta Pages and encountering technical problems, and the users of the Kelain service.
 The technical support is also responsible for fault notifications with respect to services provided by Kela.
-You can request an RSS feed of the fault notifications.
+Customer service for professionals counsels in other situations related to Kanta services Monday to Friday between 7 am and 5 pm.

 - publishes fault notifications on the kanta.fi website